jisaacstone/urbanmountain/urbanism_books.markdown

   title="The Geography of Nowhere" author="James Howard Kunstler" rating="C"
   description="Suburbs and strip malls no not real places.
 No one feels affinity or affection for them.
-This book is more emotion and philosophy.
-The style did not appeal to me"
+  This book is emotion and philosophy.
+The style did not appeal to me.
+Though I can feel and appreciate the message I personally like facts and figures better."
   %}

 {% include book.html